imccausl/portfolio-2.0/README.md

 to my portfolio without actually having to go in and edit the code by hand.
 To this end, I designed a module that communicates with the GitHub API and populates my projects listing from the data that is returned to it.
-I tag a repository that I want to highlight from my GitHub account with the "portfolio" tag, add a screenshot.png, and my module does the rest: it displays the description, screenshot and enables a button that allows the user to visit a working version of the site, if I have provided a link to it in the description!
+I tag a repository that I want to highlight from my GitHub account with the "portfolio" tag, add a screenshot.png to the root, and my module does the rest (no pun intended): it displays the description, screenshot and enables a button that allows the user to visit a working version of the site, if I have provided a link to it in the description!